Javier747Belbruno/car-control-simulation/readme.md

   #### FlowChart

-  Somehow, the javascript code works like Arduino code is works on a microcontroller:
+  Somehow, this Javascript code works like an Arduino code is works on a microcontroller:

   First Setup, then Render (Loop Function).